suhasisuryawanshi/Python-app-deployment-on-amazon-linux-ec2/README.md

    - Port **5000 (or your Python app port)** open for serving the app

 3. **GitHub Repository**
-  - A Python app storedd in a public or private Git repository
+  - A Python app stored in a public or private Git repository

 ---